DSRainer/Self-Driving-Car/README.md

 Navigate to the Project Directory:

 cd self-driving-car

 Open the index.html File:

 You can open the index.html file in your preferred web browser to launch the simulation.

 Usage
 Start the Simulation: Upon opening the index.html file, the simulation will begin automatically.
 Interact with the Simulation: Observe how the car navigates the road, detects obstacles, and avoids incoming traffic using its virtual sensors.

 Project Structure

 The project consists of several key files:

-index.html: The main HTML file that sets up the simulation environment. style.css: Contains the styling for the simulation interface. main.js: Coordinates the overall functionality of the simulation. car.js: Defines the car's properties and behaviors. controls.js: Manages user inputs and car control mechanisms. road.js: Sets up the road layout and boundaries. sensor.js: Implements the car's virtual sensor system. network.js: Contains the neural network logic for decision-making. visualizer.js: Provides functions to visualize sensor data and neural network operations.
+index.html: The main HTML file that sets up the simulation environment.

+style.css: Contains the styling for the simulation interface.

+main.js: Coordinates the overall functionality of the simulation.

+car.js: Defines the car's properties and behaviors.

+controls.js: Manages user inputs and car control mechanisms.

+road.js: Sets up the road layout and boundaries.

+sensor.js: Implements the car's virtual sensor system.

+network.js: Contains the neural network logic for decision-making.

+visualizer.js: Provides functions to visualize sensor data and neural network operations.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Note: This README file is based on the Self-Driving Car project by DSRainer.
-For more detailed information and the complete source code, please refer to the original repository.
+Please refer to the original repository for more detailed information and the complete source code.